mermaidseaweav/mermaidseaweav/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

 - # 👨🏽‍💻 Currently , learning and growing my skillset in
- **data structures and algorithms, Software Engineer** **Css, html **
+ **data structures and algorithms, Software Engineer Css, html **

-- 🔭 I'm currently working on **Projects in C language**
+-#  🔭 I'm currently working on
+  **Projects in C language**
-- 💬 Ask me about **Testing and Html, css**
+-# 💬 Ask me about
+  **Testing and Html, css**
-- ⚡ Fun fact **I fun and love autonomous learning**
+- # ⚡ Fun fact
+   **I fun and love autonomous learning**
-- 💪🏼 Fav Quote: "there are endless opportunities to take a turn into a smart programmer from learning and practice".
+-# 💪🏼 Fav Quote:
+     "there are endless opportunities to take a turn into a smart programmer from learning and practice".

 <h3 align="left">Connect with me:</h3>
 <p align="left">